lgp171188/launchpad/lib/lp/blueprints/stories/standalone/subscribing.rst

 Viewing the subscribers
 -----------------------

-The subcribers portlet lists each subscriber with the appropriate icon representing whether the person is essential to the specification or not.
+The subscribers portlet lists each subscriber with the appropriate icon representing whether the person is essential to the specification or not.